jiks-sx/Basic-nmap-First-Recon/README.md

 To replicate this project, you need a safe lab environment.
 We use **Kali Linux** (attacker machine) and **Metasploitable2/DVWA** (target machine).

+Kali Linux is a hacking toolset, Metasploitable2 is a vulnerable target, and VMware is the virtual lab where you run them.
+Together, they form a powerful ethical hacking practice environment.

+# How They Work Together

+- You install VMware on your laptop.
+- Inside VMware, you run Kali Linux as your attacker machine.
+- You also run Metasploitable2 as your vulnerable target.
+- Then, you use tools like Nmap or Metasploit from Kali to find and exploit weaknesses in Metasploitable2.
+This setup is perfect for learning ethical hacking, OSINT, and penetration testing in a legal, controlled environment.

 ### Download For Windows

 1.VirtualBox : Download From Oracle Site